Bestnogm1/unit-bug-tracker/README.md

 ### How To get started
   First click on the Bug Tracker Link Down bellow
-  The link should be Bring you to a Sign in page signed in with oauth Once you are signed in create Add a ticket
+  The link should be Bring you to a Sign in page signed in with oauth Once you are signed in create  a ticket
 ### What is a Bug-tracker?
 A bug tracking system or defect tracking system is a software application that keeps track of reported software and hardware bugs